Selection and the Distribution of Female Hourly Wages in the U.S: Econometric analysis

 \subsection{Comparison with the Heckman selection model}

-When applied to changes over time in the DF of hourly wages, the decomposition \eqref{DFchanges} yields effects that are defined differently from those derived by MR for a parametric version of the HSM.
-More precisely, the selection effect in MR excludes a component that we attribute to the selection effect, includes another that we attribute to the composition effect, and contains one that in nonseparable models cannot be separately identified from the structural effect.
+The decomposition \eqref{CDFchanges} yields different effects to those derived by MR for a parametric version of the HSM.
+The MR selection effect excludes one component that we attribute to the selection effect and includes another that we assign to the composition effect.
+Two other components {are sorting effects that} cannot be separately identified from the structural effect in nonseparable models.
+A common measure of a selection effect is the difference between the average wage for the selected population and that for the entire population.
+The change in the selection effect is how this difference varies over time.
+We define the change in the selection effect as the difference between the average wage in the selected population with that which would result under a more restrictive selection rule.

-To illustrate this, suppose that the population model in any period $t$ is the following fully parametric version of the HSM:
+To illustrate the difference with MR, suppose that the population model in period $t$ is the following parametric version of the HSM: